-Removing hosts from an IMS
+Removing hosts

-You can remove one or more hosts that were added to an Infrastructure Management Server (IMS).
+You can remove one or more hosts that were added to HPE Helion and Veritas Continuity for discovery and monitoring by an Infrastructure Management Server (IMS).

 If the hosts contain assets that were added to a HPE Helion and Veritas Continuity resiliency group, after you remove the hosts, the assets are no longer shown as part of the resiliency group in the console.
 However, removing a resiliency group does not remove related hosts from the IMS.
 Removing hosts and removing resiliency groups are separate operations and can be performed in either sequence.